dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 This means consciousness is anything capable of processing information, although there are likely surprises in store with consciousness in quantum mechanical and biological systems that don't occur in analytical entities running on deterministic hardware.
+To be precise, consciousness is a metaphysical entity hosting itself in the physical world, operating with an imperfect apprehension of archetypes.

 <a name="language-distinguishes-man-from-animal" />